 Alcohol-related deaths are prevalent among people in their middle ages ranging from 35-64 years, and alcohol death statistics show that 76% of this population is males and 24% are females.
 Every year, about 88,000 persons die from alcohol-related issues.

 Here’s the fact; alcoholic intake damages virtually all the body organs and leads to different medical complications and ailments.
-If the abuse persists and the ailments are not alleviated, the effects can be dangerous and increases the alcohol poisoning statistics.
+If the abuse persists and the ailments are not alleviated, the effects can be dangerous and increase the alcohol poisoning statistics.

 Apart from these physiological downsides, excessive drinking also affects proper brain functioning.
 Under alcohol influence, people act weird, cause and become accident victims.